Sickle Cell Disease

 Scientists are studying gene therapy for sickle cell anemia.
 One day, it's hoped that doctors can stop the disease by changing or replacing the abnormal gene that causes it.

-- Immunizations and daily doses of penicillin (an antibiotic) can help prevent infection.
+- Immunizations and daily doses of penicillin to help prevent infection.
 Kids with sickle cell disease should get all recommended vaccinations, including the pneumococcal, flu, and meningococcal vaccines.

-- Hydroxyurea is a medicine that makes the cells less sticky.
+- Hydroxyurea, a medicine that makes the cells less sticky.
 This helps decrease the frequency and intensity of painful episodes and other complications.
 Hydroxyurea is taken every day.

-- L-glutamine is another medicine.
+- L-glutamine, another medicine.
 It's used if hydroxyurea isn't working well or someone still has pain crises even with hydroxyurea.

-- Sometimes, blood transfusions are done for severe anemia or some complications.
+- Sometimes, blood transfusions for severe anemia or some complications.